 One of the most useful aspects of this lens will be the image stabilization which allows for slower shutter speeds and lower ISO levels.
-In total, the lens provides four stops of stabilization which is a much-needed aspect if you are shooting at the longer focal lengths handheld.
+In total, the lens provides four stops of stabilization, which is a much-needed aspect if you are shooting at the longer focal lengths handheld.
 The lens was very adept at getting down to 1/10th of a second at 70mm, which is impressive.

 There’s also a small amount of vignetting with the lens when wide open at 70mm, but reduces when you approach 200mm.
 There’s also barrel distortion at its widest, which becomes more pincushion-like going up to 300mm.
-Chromatic aberration is also apparent in the corners for high contrast areas, but as per usual, these aspects can be rectified in software.
+Chromatic aberration is also apparent in the corners for high contrast areas, but as per usual, these aspects can be rectified in post.

 As for background blur or bokeh, the longer focal lengths produce the best results, with a reasonably smooth transition of colors.
 This lens isn’t a bokeh specialist with a minimum aperture of f/4.5, but it’s there if you need it.